cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 {{% pageinfo %}}

-In this tutorial, we explain how to easily set up a preconfigured cluster of Pis using RaspberryOS while only burning SD Cards from Windows 10.
+In this tutorial, we explain how to easily set up a preconfigured cluster of Pis using RaspberryOS while burning SD Cards from Windows 10.
 The cluster is ready to boot after all cards have been burned.
 No other configuration is needed.

 **Learning Objectives**